 One of the most popular and unique attractions at the Flower Mart, the International Floral Exhibit lines the nave of the Cathedral with beautiful floral displays created by many of the city’s foreign embassies to showcase their countries’ native flowers, histories, and cultures.
 International embassies participating in 2018 include the Republic of Armenia, Bangladesh, Hong Kong Special Administration Region, India, Japan, Kazakhstan, Korea, Kyrgyzstan, Malaysia, Mongolia, Nepal, Philippines, Democratic Socialist Republic of Sri Lanka, Taiwan, and Turkey.

 Other highlights of the Flower Mart include the All Hallows Guild Centennial Tent, SUPER Premier Plants Booth, the 1890's Wooden Traveling Carousel, a Kid's Corner activity center, Tea in the Tower servings, and the Iron Florist Competition.
+The Mayor of the District of Columbia Muriel Bowser will also cut the ribbon to open the event.

 Additional Details and Transportation Options